filisko/absence-hours-reporting-bash/README.md

 ### Register your hours for current day

-It won't work on weekends as you probably don't want to register hours for the weekend).
+It won't work on weekends as you probably don't like to work and register hours on a weekend.

 ```sh
 absence.sh